-(D) Obtain a list of student names from the registrar and select 250 names to contact.
+(D) Obtain a list of student names from the registrar and randomly select250 names to contact.

-3. In order to determine the mean weight of bags of chips filled by its packing machines, a company inspects 50 bags per day and weighs them.
+3. In order to determine the mean weight of bags of popcorn filled by its packing machines, a company inspects 80 bags per day and weighs them.
 In this example, the population is:

-(A) the 50 bags inspected each day.
+(A) the 80 bags inspected each day.